✦ Scandinavian-inspired design, curated for modern living

 40% to 50% Best everyday compromise Use this as your usual dehumidifier target

-Above 50% to 60% Damp-room problems become more likely Run the dehumidifier, improve ventilation, and check for leaks
+Above 50% Above the CDC mold-control target Run the dehumidifier as needed, improve ventilation, and check for leaks or condensation

 Why Does Dry Air Make Skin Feel Tight?

-Dry air increases moisture loss from the skin’s outer layer.
-This is why your face, hands, lips, elbows, and legs may feel tight or rough when indoor air becomes too dry.
-The Mayo Clinic lists heat, low-humidity climates, cold weather, and indoor heating as common causes of dry skin.
+Dry air can reduce hydration in the skin’s outer layer and affect how well the barrier functions.
+Your face, hands, lips, elbows, and legs may then feel tight or rough.
+The Mayo Clinic lists low-humidity climates and indoor heating among common contributors to dry skin.

-When humidity is low, the air contains less water vapor.
-That makes it easier for moisture to leave the skin surface.
+When humidity is low, the skin’s outer layer can hold less water and may become rougher or less flexible.
 You may notice more dryness after running a dehumidifier in a bedroom overnight, using central heating in winter, or keeping the unit set to “continuous” mode in an already dry room.

 • Skin may feel tight after washing.